Property investors rush to cash in on China's new "mini-Hong Kong"

 Qianhai officials signed co-operation deals with 37 companies in Hong Kong this week, while Chinese private equity firm Hony Capital said it had been appointed to bring leading foreign funds to the zone, a sign that China is wasting no time in developing the area.

-The flood of interest comes amid signs of a turn in China's property prices, which broke eight straight months of decline in June, signaling that pro-growth policies are gaining traction.
+The flood of interest comes amid signs of a turn in China's property prices, which broke eight straight months of decline in June, signalling that pro-growth policies are gaining traction.

 Commercial property stocks are also benefiting.

-Shares of Shenzhen government-backed commercial property developer Shahe Industry, which is 15 minutes by car from the proposed business zone, hit their highest in more than a year in early July even though a company executive said it had not signed any deal on the Qianhai project.
-Its shares have surged more than 70 percent so far this year, outpacing an 18 percent gain in China's property index.
+Shares of Shenzhen government-backed commercial property developer Shahe Industry 000014.SZ, which is 15 minutes by car from the proposed business zone, hit their highest in more than a year in early July even though a company executive said it had not signed any deal on the Qianhai project.
+Its shares have surged more than 70 percent so far this year, outpacing an 18 percent gain in China's property index .SSEP.

 "The Qianhai concept and government tie may have played into the share price surge, but solely investing in the concept is irrational," said a Shenzhen-based analyst who declined to be named.